nert-nlp/streusle/README.md

 History
 -------

+### Synopsis of changes since 4.0

+The 4.0 release [7] updates the inventory and application of preposition supersenses, applies those supersenses to possessives (detailed in [6]), incorporates the syntactic annotations from the Universal Dependencies project, and adds __lexical category__ labels to indicate the holistic grammatical status of strong multiword expressions.
+The 4.1 release adds subtypes for verbal MWEs (VID, VPC.{full,semi}, LVC.{full,cause}, IAV) according to PARSEME 1.1 guidelines [15].
+The 4.2 and 4.3 releases revise some of the semantic annotations.
+The 4.4 release updates only UD annotations.
+The 4.5 release updates UD annotations and renames a couple of semantic labels.

+### Detailed changes

+  - STREUSLE 4.5: 2022-06-14.
+     * Update SNACS annotations to the v2.6 standard (automatically rename p.Causer -> p.Force and p.RateUnit -> p.SetIteration).
+     * Update UD to v2.10.
+This affects many UPOS tags and lemmas, especially for proper names.
+The UD update also introduces lines encoding multiword tokens (not to be confused with multiword *expressions*) for clitics.
   - STREUSLE 4.4: 2020-11-04.
      * Update govobj.py to recognize a different style of annotation for preposition stranding.
      * Update UD to v2.6.